loicdescotte/play-zio/README.md

-# Play / cats integration
+# Play / ZIO integration

-This project show cats and cats effect integration with tagless pattern in a playframework application.
+This project shows ZIO integration in a playframework application.

 ## Run the project